 If you need great professional academic editing services by someone familiar with your field and with academic English, you have come to the right place.
 Not only will your document be revised to the highest standard of quality, but your text will also be clearer and more concise.
 No one will read your academic article, thesis or other academic text as closely as your editor!
 She or he must understand your meaning in every sentence and make your ideas clearer to the reader.
 If a journal editor or peer reviewer cannot understand your English, they will most likely just reject your article.

-Who do you want to edit and proofread the text you worked so hard on?
+Who do you want to edit and proofread the scientific paper you worked so hard on?

 Naomi Nascimento, PhD, LLB

 The main theme of my life has been learning and teaching others.
 I have four degrees in four different areas: Mechanical Engineering (B.S.), Law (LLB), Physics (M.S.) and Linguistics (Ph.D.).
 I have taught physics, mathematics, English as a Second Language and Translation.
 Originally from the United States, I am currently residing in São Paulo, Brazil.
 I have been a professional translator and editor since 1999.

 Have you hired a scientific editor or proofreader for your paper or manuscript before and had poor results?
 Or submitted your article to a journal without editing and been rejected?
 Entrust your text to Research Write!
 I have 20 years of professional experience, translating and editing texts in an enormous variety of scientific fields, plus academic and industry experience.

 It was great to be able to rely on your editing for my thesis.
 You were both attentive to all the small details and discerning when correcting my writing, asking good questions and providing suggestions.
 You even taught me some grammar and provided some resources that will be useful for future texts. — Margareth, researcher

 Frequently Asked Questions (FAQs) – Professional Academic Editing Services